Jacob received his M.Mus in 2009 from the Eastman School of Music. He joined the BFA

 performer Jacob has worked extensively throughout the Midwest and New England.

-Productions include Guys and Dolls, The King and I, Fiddler on the Roof, Les Mamelles de Tiresias, El
+Productions include My Fair Lady, Guys and Dolls, The King and I, Fiddler on the Roof, Les Mamelles de

-Capitan, Helen of Troy, Little Shop of Horrors, The Last Five Years, You’re A Good
+Tiresias, El Capitan, Helen of Troy, Little Shop of Horrors, The Last Five Years,

-Man Charlie Brown, La Traviata, The Consul, Ruddigore, Naughty Marietta, Merrily We
+You’re A Good Man Charlie Brown, La Traviata, The Consul, Ruddigore, Naughty Marietta,

 As an artist Jacob is an advocate for American Lyric Theatre and Art Song.
 He has